BatsResearch/wiser/FAQ.md

     Doing so will increase the confidence in the votes outputted by the tagging and linking rules.

 - The discriminative neural network scores are significantly worse than the generative model scores.
-    - If you observe that your discriminative model is significantly underperforming your generative mode, then you should try the following:
+    - If you observe that your discriminative model is significantly underperforming your generative model, then you should try the following:
         - Tuning the generative hyperparameters:
         Oftentimes, the probabilistic labels produced by the generative model are very close to uniform.